jboss-fuse/fuse-kit-smoketest/README.md

 To run the quickstart tests, do the following:

+0. Set FUSE_HOME to the full path of the Fuse installation, i.e. export FUSE_HOME=/Users/kearls/fuse/jboss-fuse-6.2.0.redhat-016/
+1. Run the fixCXFCodeFirstExample.sh
-1. cd to ${FUSE_INSTALLATION}/quickstarts and build all of the quickstarts
+2. cd to ${FUSE_HOME}/quickstarts and build all of the quickstarts
-2. Run fuse
+3. In another shell, Run fuse
-3. Run the deployQuickStarts.sh script to deploy the quickstarts
+4. Run the deployQuickStarts.sh script to deploy the quickstarts
-4. Run the tests with the following command; FUSE_HOME must be set
+5. Run the quickstart tests with the following command; FUSE_HOME must be set

-    mvn -DFUSE_HOME=/Users/kearls/fuse/jboss-fuse-6.2.0.redhat-016/ -P quickstarts clean install
+    mvn -DFUSE_HOME=${FUSE_HOME} -Pquickstarts clean install

 To run the other (non-quickstarts, non-ose) tests

 1. Run fuse, and create a fabric.
 (TODO check, is this necessary?)